 The town of Cerrillos is a living embodiment of the Wild West.
 Jewelry, pottery, and mining are the highlights of this town as turquoise is still an export of the now small mining business here.
 The dirt streets hold plenty of history as this is one of the oldest Spanish colonial settlements and was once a booming mining town with 21 saloons and four hotels.
 Now, it’s not quite as lively, but it is still a great place to stop and get a taste of old New Mexico with a little bit of art and culture sprinkled in.
 Cerrillos Hills State Park is also a nice spot to walk around and stretch your legs.

 This former coal mining town now features a thriving art community.
 Once a premier stop on the Santa Fe Railroad, Madridwas famous for its Fourth of July Parade, Christmas displays, and the first sports stadium in the west with lights.
 Now, you can peruse the galleries, shops, and the original tavern on the main street through the town where they continue to celebrate these renowned festivities!

 Golden was home to the first gold rush west of the Mississippi River, bringing several large mining companies here in the 1800s.
 While the “town” is much smaller than Madrid and Cerrillos, the Fiesta de San Francisco de Assis in October brings in plenty of visitors to celebrate this medieval Spanish festival.

-Ride the tram up to towering Sandia Peak, which stands over 10,000-feet above Albuquerque and provides guests with sweeping views of the city and surrounding areas.
+Take a 30-minute detour to Sandia Peak, which stands over 10,000-feet above Albuquerque and provides guests with sweeping views of the city and surrounding areas.
 This is an excellent place to walk around and explore before arriving in Albuquerque!